aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.md

  - use the custom domain `HostedZone` `Id` from `create-hosted-zone` above
  - use the `VPC Endpoint` first entry `DnsName` and `HostedZoneId` from `describe-vpc-endpoints` above

-Note: change the `Name` of the record according to your custom domain.
+Note: Change the `Name` of the record according to your custom domain.

 ```bash
 aws route53 change-resource-record-sets \